AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Updated :ref:`cppModuleTemplate` to make user configurable variables private, accessed via setter and getter methods
 - Updated :ref:`makeDraftModule` to make C++ modules with private module variables using setter/getter methods
 - Updated :ref:`cppModules-1` to discuss the new expectation that C++ modules are all private.
-This enables gracefull module variable depreciation if needed.
+This enables graceful module variable depreciation if needed.
 - Added support for numpy 2.0.
 - Fixed use of spherical coordinate system in :ref:`magneticFieldWMM` model.
 - Added ability to run the GitHub ``pull_request.yml`` action on a select branch